chicarrida/chicarrida.github.io/_randomposts/2015-11-13-nicholas-felton.markdown

 ![library](https://raw.githubusercontent.com/chicarrida/chicarrida.github.io/master/images/school_of_ma/biblio.png)

-And another sketch with the library data, using an attractor and particle class I got from Nicholas, so this is actually animated and the ages is renderd on the x-axis.
+And another sketch with the library data, using an attractor and particle class I got from Nicholas, so this is actually animated and the age is renderd on the x-axis.

 The sketches are on  [github](https://github.com/chicarrida/School_of_Ma_Nicholas).